norahhaque/acmw-website/DOCUMENTATION.md

 ### 1. Get Github Access

 First, make sure you have access to the GitHub repository.
-You'll need to be added as a **collaborator** on the repo so that you have write access to the codebase.
-If you haven't been added yet, reach out to the current tech lead and ask them to add you.
-They can do this by going to the repository settings on GitHub and inviting you via your GitHub account email.
+You'll need to be added as a **member of the acmw-umn organization** so that you have write access to the codebase.
+If you haven't been added yet, reach out to the current tech lead and ask them to send you an invite to the organization.
+They can do this by going to the organization settings on GitHub and inviting you via your GitHub account email.

+Quick note: As of 2025, the repository lives under the **acmw-umn** organization on GitHub rather than a personal account.
+This means the website officially belongs to ACM-W as an organization, which makes it easier to manage access and ensures continuity as board members transition each year!

 ### 2. Get Vercel Access